U.S. lawmakers demand HSBC explain actions against Hong Kong activists, Americans | Law-Order

 U.S. lawmakers demand HSBC explain actions against Hong Kong activists, Americans

-HSBC did not immediately respond to a request for comment.
+"Like every bank, we are required to operate within the law and legal frameworks of all the countries in which we operate," Ward said.
 Hong Kong and Chinese authorities say the National Security Law has brought stability to the city after mass anti-government protests.

 The 2020 U.S. Hong Kong Autonomy Act requires mandatory sanctions on persons and entities that directly undermine Hong Kong's autonomy and secondary sanctions on banks that do business with those entities and persons.